SACHSTech/careers-in-computer-science-addisonc1/README.md

 The length of time to complete the program would be 6 years.
 4 years in school and 2 years of co-op

 ## Internship
-An addition to going to school you can aquire valuable expereince by getting a job.
+An addition to going to school you can aquire valuable experience by getting a job.
 This internship could help you to gain not only techincal skills but also non-technical skills.

 ### Intern at autodesk as a user experience developer
 You will work on a wide variety of product areas and technologies while developing user-facing features and API enhancements, as well as troubleshooting and resolving production-blocking issues.
 Develop and grow your skills through exposure to various VFX and Games technologies, open-source initiatives, language integrations and APIs (e.g., Python, C++).
 In addition to coding, you will be contributing to technical design and other aspects of the software development lifecycle.

+#### What will you do?
+* Develop high quality code and collaborate on technical designs
+* Work with a diverse, cross-functional, agile team that consists of developers,
+* content and user experience designers, QAs, and product owners to understand and refine functional requirements
+* Ensure new code conforms to coding standards and meets feature specifications
+* Participate in peer code reviews
+* Write and maintain automatic tests to ensure that we release stable and reliable software

+## Entry level position